seancdavis/talks/README.md

 I'm likely available to speak at your event, join you on your podcast, host a workshop, etc.

 I can speak or teach on any of the subjects you see here, or many other subjects in the wide world of web development.
-For some examples, check out the [`talks` directory](./talks).
+For some examples, check out the [`slides` directory](./slides).

 For inquiries, get the conversation started [on Twitter](https://twitter.com/seancdavis29) or [by email](mailto:sean@stackbit.com).